-If appointin g a proxy to attend the Annua al General Meeting on your behalf, please comp plete the form and submit it in accordance with the directions or the reverse side of this page e.
-I/We of , being a Shareholde er/Shareholders of Australis C Oil & Gas Limited, p ursuant to my/our right to ap point not more than two proxies, appoint: The Chair of the Meeting (mark with an "X") OR Write here the name of the person you are appointing if this person is someone other than the Chair of the Meeting.
+Shareholde /Shareholders of Australis Oil & Gas Limi ited, pursuant to my/our right to appo int not more than two proxies, appoint: The Chair of the Meeting (mark with an "X") OR Write here the name of the person you are appointing if this person is someone other than the Chair of the Meeting.
 Write here the name of the person you are appointing as a second proxy (if any).

-Annual C ,, J our proxy to vote for me/us and on my/our behalf at the 215 Hay Street, Subiaco, Western Australia 6008 and at any This proxy is to be used in respect of % of th ne ordinary Shares I/we hold
+This proxy is to be used in respect of % of the ordinary Shares I/we hold.